selfrefactor/rambda/.github/README.md

 ## ❯ Rambda's advantages

-### Typescript included
+### TypeScript included

-Typescript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.
+TypeScript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.

-Still, you need to be aware that functional programming features in `Typescript` are in development, which means that using **R.compose/R.pipe** can be problematic.
+Still, you need to be aware that functional programming features in `TypeScript` are in development, which means that using **R.compose/R.pipe** can be problematic.

-Important - Rambda version `7.1.0`(or higher) requires Typescript version `4.3.3`(or higher).
+Important - Rambda version `7.1.0`(or higher) requires TypeScript version `4.3.3`(or higher).

 #### Immutable TS definitions